zscole/White-Test/README.md

 # Geth Bash Build

-Setting up a local, private Ethereum testnet.
+Sets up a local, private Ethereum testnet.
 The following assumes that each node is operating independently within it's own VLAN.
+These scripts may not work in your environment.
+They were created only for prototyping purposes for use within my personal lab.
+If anyone comes across this repo and actually decides to use any of this, let me know if you have any problems.

 ## Install Geth from PPA
 ```